codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="60%"
 %}

-Ff you want to see the yaml for the whole pipeline, click the *YAML* tab on the bottom left corner without selecting a step first.
+If you want to see the yaml for the whole pipeline, click the *YAML* tab on the bottom left corner without selecting a step first.

 {% include
 image.html